leonardojaneis/Python-Basics-for-Data-Science/README.md

 # 🐍 Python Basics for Data Science
-Repository for Python fundamentals, including data structures and data analysis from edx course
+Repository for Python fundamentals, including data structures and data analysis from edX course

 ## 📌 About the repository
 Introduce the Python programming language and provide an overview of how to work with data using this language.